yh2444/CS5787-HW1/README.md

 ## Training

-Run the notebook from beginning to end:
+Run `HW1.ipynb` from beginning to end to reproduce all experiments.

-`HW1.ipynb`

-The notebook trains all four configurations and saves the best model weights.
+The notebook trains four configurations separately:

+1. **No Regularization**
+   - Uses the base LeNet-5 model.
+   - No dropout, weight decay, or batch normalization.

+2. **Dropout**
+   - Uses `LeNet5Dropout`.
+   - Dropout with probability `p = 0.5` is applied after the first two fully connected hidden layers.

+3. **Weight Decay**
+   - Uses the base LeNet-5 architecture.
+   - L2 regularization is applied through Adam with `weight_decay = 1e-4`.

+4. **Batch Normalization**
+   - Uses `LeNet5BatchNorm`.
+   - Batch normalization is applied after the convolutional and fully connected hidden layers.

+Each configuration is trained for 10 epochs.
+After each epoch, validation accuracy is computed.
+The checkpoint with the highest validation accuracy is saved and later used for final train and test evaluation.

 ## Saved Models